jeffgortmaker/pyblp/docs/api.rst

    Simulation

-Once initialized, the following method replaces prices and shares with values that are consistent with true parameters.
+Once initialized, the following method replaces prices and shares with equilibrium values that are consistent with true parameters.

 .. autosummary::
    :toctree: _api

    Simulation.replace_endogenous

-A less common way to solve the simulation is to replace exogenous variables instead.
+A less common way to solve the simulation is to assume simulated prices and shares represent and equilibrium and to replace exogenous variables instead.

 .. autosummary::
    :toctree: _api